ubuntu/adsys/docs/how-to/join-machine-ad.md

 In addition to SSSD, ADSys supports using Winbind as a backend.
 The easiest way to join a domain using Winbind is to use the `realmd` utility, as described in the [Samba - Active Directory](https://ubuntu.com/server/docs/samba-active-directory) guide.

-ADSys uses SSSD as a default backend, so Winbind has to be opted into explicitly via the following config option in `adsys.yaml`:
+ADSys uses SSSD as a default backend, so Winbind has to be opted into explicitly via the following configuration option in `adsys.yaml`:

 ```yaml
 ad_backend: winbind